cncjs/gcode-parser/README.md

 Default: `'original'`

 The `lineMode` option specifies how the parsed line should be formatted.
 The following values are supported:
-- `'original'`: Keeps the line unchanged, including comments and whitespace.
-(Default)
+- `'original'`: Retains the line exactly as is, including comments and whitespace.
+(This is the default when `lineMode` is not specified.)
-- `'minimal'`: Removes comments, trims leading and trailing whitespace, but preserves inner whitespace.
+- `'stripped'`: Removes comments, trims leading and trailing whitespace (spaces and tabs), but keeps the inner whitespace between code elements.
-- `'compact'`: Removes both comments and all whitespace.
+- `'compact'`: Removes both comments and all whitespace characters.

 Example usage: